 Italy still lags behind the USA and the UK when it comes to widely-available vegan ice cream, but expect that gap to close in the years ahead.

 Italian food has so much more to teach us than simply how to make a satisfying ravioli or a delicious tapenade.
 Our ability to cultivate a positive relationship with food is supremely important, since the way we approach cooking ripples out to influence every part of our lives.
 How we eat and what we eat impacts our health, our family connections, our stress levels, and our happiness.

 And in all these ways, where food is concerned, Italians have the right attitude.
-As highly processed convenience foods spread to all corners of the world after the second World War, Italians largely decided they weren’t interested and they continued to eat in traditional ways.
+As processed convenience foods spread worldwide after the second World War, Italians turned their backs on these offerings and largely continued to eat in traditional ways.

 Italians prioritize fresh locally-grown vegetables, slow cooking, and relaxed meals with family.
 You can use this attitude to inform you own cooking, no matter which of the world’s cuisines you gravitate toward.